-A triangle is a three-sided polygon which has 3 vertices and 3 sides enclosing 3 angles.
+A triangle is a three-sided polygon, which has 3 vertices and 3 sides enclosing 3 angles.
 The sum of interior angles in a triangle is 180 degrees.
-Having learnt that, in this article, we introduce you to two special types of triangles- equilateral and isosceles triangle.
+Here we will be introduced with the types of triangle on the basis of the length of their sides.

 An equilateral triangle is the one in which all the three sides are equal.
 It is a special case of the isosceles triangle where the third side is also equal.
 In the triangle ABC, AB = BC = CA. Properties of an equilateral triangle are: